Updated December 2015

-- Dickinson County is served by KU Medical Center's Area Health Education Center (AHEC), which serves the state through student education initiatives, professional education for health care providers, health screenings, clinics and public presentations on health topics.
+- Dickinson County is served by KU Medical Center's Area Health Education Centers (AHECs), which serve the state through student education initiatives, professional education for health care providers, health screenings, clinics and public presentations on health topics.

 Enhancing Student Education

 - 11 students from Dickinson County are currently studying at KU Medical Center.